Connect with a certified trainer for free

 What causes Rotator Cuff Bursitis?

 When the muscles and tendons of the rotator cuff are healthy, they hold the shoulder in place and allow for proper movement of the entire structure.
-However, when they are overused by repetitive motions — or when they are injured by a traumatic event, such as falling on the shoulder — the rotator cuff muscles are unable to correctly hold the shoulder in place.
+However, when repetitive motions overuse them, or when they are injured by a traumatic event, such as falling on the shoulder, the rotator cuff muscles are unable to correctly hold the shoulder in place.
 A weakness in the rotator cuff muscles allows the humerus bone to pull up closer to the shoulder blade.
-This places excessive stress on the bursa and causes inflammation.
+This places excessive stress on the bursa and causes subacromial inflammation, leading to rotator cuff bursitis.

 Rotator cuff bursitis is common in the following sports: